toni-rmc/rxr/README.md

     // Observables are cold so if you comment out the statement bellow nothing
     // will be emitted.
     let subscription = observable
-        // take utilizes our unsubscribe function to stop background emissions after
+        // `take` utilizes our unsubscribe function to stop background emissions
-        // a specified item count.
+        // after a specified item count.
         .take(500)
         .map(|v| format!("Mapped {}", v))
         .subscribe(observer);